JBoss installation guide

-Support for the JBoss J2EE Application Server is included with our advanced and corporate packages.
-This page describes the procedure to installing a JBoss environment under your account.
+The JBoss J2EE Application Server is supported under our Corporate package.
+This article describes the procedure to installing a JBoss environment on our servers.

 Check that JDK is available on your server